In 2020, the cement industry produced 90 million tons of Portland cement in America alone.

 Cement plays a vital role in constructing the essential infrastructures such as housing, roads, schools, hospitals, dams and ports.
 Cement is a paramount building material in the world.

 Manufacturing cement is not as simple, though.
 It requires a meticulous process that cement plant workers must follow.
 Cement temperature itself is one vital factor affecting the production process and quality.
-Thus, the need for cement temperature sensors.
+Thus, the need for thermocouples for cement.

 Our cement temperature sensors ensure this complex process is stable.
 Read on to learn exactly how.